Skip to main content

 Corporate apology, of the kind that President Clinton almost made in Uganda, grows naturally out of our religious past.
 Two events in American history, ever present in the nation’s dream mind, seem to merit this form of recompense: the conquest of the American Indian and slavery.
 These form the template of American guilt.
 Every other grievance, from internment camps for Japanese-Americans in World War II to anti-Jewish quotas at Ivy League colleges, is secondary to these dramas.

 From the first Thanksgiving to the latest New Age drumming ceremony, the Indian has been the aboriginal other, the familiar stranger.
-It was hard at first to apologize for ill-treating him, because he was not just a victim but often an effective enemy.
+It was hard at first to apologize for ill-treating him, because he was not just a victim, but, often, an effective enemy.
 Besides the wars that Indians themselves launched or suffered, they were major players in every white man’s war from the colonial period to the War of 1812.

 Only after the Indian threat disappeared from Eastern states did it occur to American whites that their old foe had been wronged.
 The Leatherstocking tales of James Fenimore Cooper (published from 1823 to 1841) were an early expression of white second thoughts.
-The story, which stretches over five books, begins in the French and Indian War, when the Wild West is in upstate New York, and ends sixty years later, when it has reached beyond the Mississippi.
-Over that time Natty Bumppo, the white hunter and scout, watches his way of life vanish.
-Change falls even more heavily on his Indian friend, Chingachgook, whose people vanish as well, victims of peace as much as of war.
-By the time of The Pioneers , set in the 1790s, Chingachgook is a drunk in a frontier town and renamed Indian John.
+The story, which stretches over five books, begins in the French and Indian War, when the Wild West is in upstate New York, and ends 60 years later, when it has reached beyond the Mississippi.
+Over that time, Natty Bumppo, the white hunter and scout, watches his way of life vanish.
+Change falls even more heavily on his Indian friend, Chingachgook, whose people vanish, as well, victims of peace as much as of war.
+By the time of The Pioneers, set in the 1790s, Chingachgook is a drunk in a frontier town and renamed Indian John.
 “When John was young,” he boasts, “eyesight was not straighter than his bullet.”
-But now he has the shakes.
+But now, he has the shakes.
 “Is John old? . . .
 The white man brings old age with him—rum is his tomahawk!”
 In the religion of romanticism, apology is transformed into nostalgia.

 With the final closing of the frontier and the passage of time, the Indian wars became distant enough to allow more white people to share Cooper’s regrets.
-In 1996 the United Methodist Church did something more specific.
+In 1996, the United Methodist Church did something more specific.
 Its General Conference, meeting in Denver, apologized for a particular event.
-In 1864 Col. John M. Chivington, a cavalry officer and a Methodist lay preacher nicknamed the Fighting Parson, raided a camp of Cheyenne and Arapaho Indians at Sand Creek, in eastern Colorado.
+In 1864 Colonel John M. Chivington, a cavalry officer and a Methodist lay preacher nicknamed the Fighting Parson, raided a camp of Cheyenne and Arapaho Indians at Sand Creek, in eastern Colorado.
 More than a hundred Indians—most of them women and children—were killed, despite the fact that they claimed government protection.
 A congressional committee at the time called the operation “a foul and dastardly massacre.”
 A century and a third later, Chivington’s co-religionists voted a “Sand Creek Apology,” offering the “hand of reconciliation” to all Cheyennes and Arapahos and asking forgiveness.
 “This was a tragedy in U.S. history that needed to be addressed,” said the Reverend Alvin Deer, a Methodist minister and an Indian, who had pushed for the apology.

 In eloquent words, Lincoln went far beyond words.
-The time for apology had passed; the debt was being paid in money and lives—Union as well as Confederate: “He [God] gives to both North and South this terrible war.”
+The time for apology had passed; the debt was being paid in money and lives—Union as well as Confederate: “He (God) gives to both North and South this terrible war.”
 But the need to apologize marches on.
-Recently another Protestant church, the Southern Baptist Convention, felt compelled to re-examine its past.
+Recently, another Protestant church, the Southern Baptist Convention, felt compelled to re-examine its past.
 The Baptists, like most Protestant churches, had split into Northern and Southern wings because of the slavery question in the 1840s.
-“It would be unseemly and terribly wrong,” said Richard Land, director of the denomination’s Christian Life Commission, “to celebrate our sesquicentennial without addressing forthrightly the more unsavory aspects of our past.”
+“It would be unseemly and terribly wrong,” said Richard Land, director of the denomination’s Christian Life Commission, “to celebrate our sesquicentennial, without addressing forthrightly the more unsavory aspects of our past.”
 At its 1995 annual convention in Atlanta, the group sought to make verbal amends.

 The end of slavery was not the end of racism, institutional or cultural.
-Should that be apologized for too?
-In 1911 a black man named Zacharia Walker was lynched in Coatesville, Pennsylvania, a manufacturing town about forty miles west of Philadelphia.
+Should that be apologized for, too?
+In 1911, a black man named Zacharia Walker was lynched in Coatesville, Pennsylvania, a manufacturing town about 40 miles west of Philadelphia.
 Walker had shot and killed a white man in a scuffle and was burned to death by a mob.
-A year later John Jay Chapman, a blue-blooded belletrist from New York City, rented a hall in Coatesville and held a prayer meeting to memorialize the deed.
+A year later, John Jay Chapman, a blue-blooded belletrist from New York City, rented a hall in Coatesville and held a prayer meeting to memorialize the deed.
 (Three people showed up, two of them from out of town.)
 The lynching, Chapman told them, was “not the wickedness of Coatesville nor of to-day.
 It is the wickedness of all America and of three hundred years—the wickedness of the slave-trade.
 All of us are tinctured by it.”
 Chapman exhorted his audience of three, and all America, to turn “to God through whom mercy may flow into us.”

-America will always be drawn to apologizing—and never escape from its conundrums.
+America will always be drawn to apologizing, and never escape from its conundrums.

 If the engine of American apology is Protestantism, then the impulse will be with us for a long time yet.
-By every survey taker’s measure, Americans are off the curve for piety in the developed world.
+By every survey- taker’s measure, Americans are off the curve for piety in the developed world.
 We may still hunt witches, but we will certainly continue to feel sorry for it.

 Another reason that corporate apology is robust among us is the continuity, and the character, of our regime.
 America thinks of itself as a young country, but its system of government is one of the oldest in the world: The Constitution goes back to 1789, Congress in one form or another to 1774.
 A government deriving its authority from the people implicates all the people in its actions.
 When the ruling class is everybody, bad deeds cannot be shuffled off onto the ruling class.
-When Boris Yeltsin apologized for the murder of the Romanovs, he spoke as a former member of the party that had done the deed; as a rising Communist bureaucrat he had in fact bulldozed the house where the crime occurred, lest it become a pilgrimage site.
-In a republic, responsibility is more diffused, and in an old republic it runs back a long time.
+When Boris Yeltsin apologized for the murder of the Romanovs, he spoke as a former member of the party that had done the deed; as a rising Communist bureaucrat, he had in fact bulldozed the house where the crime occurred, lest it become a pilgrimage site.
+In a republic, responsibility is more diffused, and in an old republic, it runs back a long time.

 Even as America will always be drawn to apologizing, it will never escape from its conundrums.
 How fine should apologies be sliced?
-Two years before the Sand Creek massacre, the Sioux killed seven hundred white settlers in Minnesota.
+Two years before the Sand Creek massacre, the Sioux killed 700 white settlers in Minnesota.
 Does that tribe owe an apology to its victims’ relatives?
 Do Indian tribes owe apologies to other tribes they subdued or destroyed?
 Many Indians owned slaves; should their descendants join whites in apologizing for slavery?
-The U.S. Army in the late nineteenth century included black cavalrymen (the Buffalo soldiers).
+The U.S. Army in the late 19th century included black cavalrymen (the Buffalo soldiers).
 Do they owe anything to the Indians?
 While President Clinton was in Africa, Uganda’s president, Yoweri K. Museveni, had a thought: “African chiefs were the ones waging war on each other and capturing their own people and selling them.
-If anyone should apologize it should be the African chiefs.”
+If anyone should apologize, it should be the African chiefs.”

 Americans are a practical people.
 What should an apology accomplish?
 “I say that our need is new life,” declared Chapman in Coatesville, “and that books and resolutions will not save us, but only such disposition in our hearts and souls as will enable the new life, love, force, hope, virtue which surround us always, to enter into us.”
 But most people would prefer resolutions to do something concrete.
-“The question is where shall we go from here,” said Jesse Jackson during the President’s African trip.
+“The question is where shall we go from here,” said Jesse Jackson during the president’s African trip.
 “Without a plan for building buildings, education,” and other policies, “one will have missed the point.”
 Politicians will argue about the Reverend Jackson’s to-do list.
 If it is a good one, then it should be done anyway, with or without accompanying contrition.

 Appropriately enough for such a moral topic, there is a question about the morality of blaming.
 For that is what the corporate apology always involves.
 The spokesman who delivers it usually implicates—and thus, speaks for—himself.
 But he also calls all his fellows in wrongdoing to account.
 Lincoln, surprisingly, remembered this in his Second Inaugural.
 Both sides in the war “read the same Bible and pray to the same God. . . .
 It may seem strange,” he went on, “that any man should dare to ask a just God’s assistance in wringing their bread from the sweat of other men’s faces.”
-Then the quiet kicker.
+Then, the quiet kicker.
 “But let us judge not that we be not judged.”
 In the most sweeping act of prostration and condemnation in American history, Lincoln embedded the reminder that no man can know everything.
 Those who humble themselves may have to learn a further lesson in humility.

 The main purpose of apologies is moral and religious, and their main beneficiary is the person who makes them.
 They do not repair the deeds that provoke them, or their effects.
 They cannot change the past, and they cannot by themselves change the present.
-They put the apologizer—whether he is the wrongdoer or some remote associate—in a better frame of mind with himself and, if he is a believer, with his Deity.
+They put the apologizer, whether he is the wrongdoer or some remote associate, in a better frame of mind with himself and, if he is a believer, with his deity.
 The process runs the risk of moral self-indulgence and smugness.
 But it can also, by reasserting buried truths, untangle an old life and allow, as Chapman said, a new life, and its new duties, to begin.

 Donate